 Why Should I Add Barbecue Sauce to my Meatloaf?

 Another hallmark of a good meatloaf is a shiny glaze on the outside of the meat.
 That's where our smokey barbecue unsweetened sauce comes in.
 Coating your meatloaf in our barbecue sauce midway through cooking allows the flavour to penetrate the meat and also gives the loaf a sticky and shiny glaze.

 In the United States where this dish originates, meatloaf is often smoked instead of baked in the oven - so this is a great hack to replicate that authentic flavour!

 Store bought sauces are often crammed with artificial ingredients, preservatives and harmful added sugars.
 But like all of our sauces, our Unsweetened Smokey Barbecue Sauce is free from refined sugars, grains and seed oils.
 It's also free from the dates and artificial sweeteners usually added to 'healthier' sauces to sweeten them up.

-We use 100% organic tomatoes, balsamic vinegar, apple cider vinegar and a selection of natural spices and seasonings to make our unsweetened barbecue sauce taste incredible.
+We use perfectly ripened tomatoes, balsamic vinegar, apple cider vinegar and a selection of natural spices and seasonings to make our unsweetened barbecue sauce taste incredible.
 So, barbecue sauce is good for you - if you choose the Hunter & Gather unsweetened variety!